 - Communicating the outcomes of research

-- Reducing harm among people who continue to use alcohol and other drugs;
+- Reducing harm among people who use alcohol and other drugs

 The National Centre for Education and Training on Addiction (NCETA) focuses on the translation of research to practice.
 We promote evidence-based strategies to achieve professional and community behaviour change.
 Our mission is to improve the capacity of workers and organisations to respond to alcohol and other drug related problems.
 NCETA is nationally and internationally recognised for its work in workforce and organisational development and for the extensive range of evidence-based resources developed specifically to support workforce change.
 We specialise in making complex and disparate information readily accessible to workers and the community at large.

 NCETA undertakes a broad range of research, development and resource production activities, centred around three key strategic areas: